 - 1. Try to leave the place.
 If you cannot leave, go into a room where you can lock yourself in. - 2.
 Hide any dangerous object. - 3.
 Protect your vital body parts (head, neck and chest) with your hands or with objects. - 4.
-Scream "HELP" or (word in national language) or call the emergency number 112.
+Scream "HELP" or call the emergency number 112.

 Memorize the emergency telephone number 112.
 It will put you through to the medical emergency service, the police or firefighters.
-Your phone will not keep track of this number, the phone call is not registered and it will not appear in your phone bill because it is free of charge.